htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

 - Fixed a bug when Hashicorp Vault is configured to issue data transfer tokens (which is not the default), job submission could hang and then fail.
-  Reverted a change to *condor_submit* that disconnected the output stream of :macro:`SEC_CREDENTIAL_STORER` to the user's console, which broke OIDC flow.
+  Reverted a change to :tool:`condor_submit` that disconnected the output stream of :macro:`SEC_CREDENTIAL_STORER` to the user's console, which broke OIDC flow.
   :jira:`2078`